-The adoption of MFRS 9 does not have significant impact to the financial statements of the Group and the Company.
+The adoption of MFRS 16 does not have any impact to the financial statements of the Group and the Company as a lessor.
+There are no contracts that are or contain a lease in which the Group and the Company expect to reclassify as a finance lease.